VigourJiang/DragSymbols/README.md

 The projects in these repositories correspond to individual lessons in the free online android programming course at http://eagle.phys.utk.edu/guidry/android/

-The project <b>DragSymbols</b> extends the project <a href="" target="_new"></a> and illustrates some more advanced techniques for dragging arbitrary user-defined symbols around the screen.
+The project <b>DragSymbols</b> extends the project <a href="https://github.com/guidrymwg/DraggableSymbols" target="_new">DraggableSymbols</a> and illustrates some more advanced techniques for dragging arbitrary user-defined symbols around the screen.

 ## Prerequisites
 This project assumes the Gradle build system in Android Studio.
 It was targeted at Android 6.0 (API 23)